diego-coder/hangman/README.md

   ### But nothing is funnier than git pushing and pulling while memeing “I heard you like interfaces, so I put a cmd ln on your pc, so I could type linux commands in a windows bash prompt (ls –la over dir for me cause that’s how I learned it, fam) from a virtual visual interface on the road, while typing on an on-screen keyboard on my iOS iPad...

-  ...which is hot spotted through an old iOS phone I share with my passengers, should they need a connect.
+  ...which is hot spotted through an old iOS phone I share with my passengers" should they need a connect.
 I’m still trying to work in my cheap toy Walmart Droid into this system, because (for again) reasons.

   And although there are very ingenious and well-developed git apps for use on the iPad, which I like and use, I found it simpler to streamline for the heavier parts of coding.